AstroMined/debtonator/docs/active_context.md

    - Convert aware datetimes to naive with `.replace(tzinfo=None)` for SQLAlchemy storage
    - Implement standard refresh pattern to ensure all relationship data is loaded
    - Create independent fixtures that don't depend on the systems they're testing

-2. **SQLAlchemy Relationship Handling**
-   - For parent-child relationships, create parent first, flush to get ID, then create children
-   - Always refresh parent objects after creating children to load relationships
-   - Use separate flush operations for different hierarchy levels
-   - Maintain proper ordering when creating related objects
-   - Use session.flush() instead of commit() in fixtures for better transaction control
-   - Directly set foreign key fields with appropriate IDs after flushing parent objects
-   - Use single db_session object consistently throughout fixtures

-3. **Architecture Layer Separation**
-   - Repositories should contain minimal business logic
-   - Field validation belongs in the schema layer, not repositories
-   - Test fixtures should be independent of the systems they test
-   - Direct model instantiation avoids circular dependencies in testing
-   - Proper separation of concerns improves test reliability and maintainability
-   - Repository tests should test repositories, not schema validation
-   - Business logic should live in the service layer, not repositories